How to Grow Garlic

 Elephant garlic is actually not a true garlic, but rather a form of bulbing leek.
 The bulbs can get very large and retains a milder garlic flavor that is great for roasting.
 Plant the cloves as you would for garlic but with increased spacing of eight to twelve inches.
 Sometimes the plants make a flower stalk.
 Snap these off if they appear and treat it like a scape or leek flower.
 Harvest the bulbs when the edges of the leaves begin to brown but are still quite green.
 Cure and store as you would garlic.

 You’ll want to prep your garlic bed a few weeks before planting.
 Hoe or till the bed to kill any weeds and add a hefty layer of compost and organic matter.
-If your soil is heavy or your region is prone to a rainy spring, create hills or raised beds for planting.
-This allows for better drainage.
-Hoe again at planting time.
+If added early enough, this should start to decompose and there will be plenty of nutrients available at planting time.
+Alternatively, if you’re on a tighter time frame, you can add a water soluble organic fertilizer ahead of planting that will have readily available nutrients when it's applied.

 Planting Garlic